-Dear enthusiasts of Italian cuisine,
+Dear enthusiasts of Italian cooking,

-I've decided to share another risotto recipe on this blog.
-Risottos often have that delicate character that makes them a fantastic culinary story.
-When done right, risotto manages to combine all the flavors of the ingredients, like a true feast of flavors.
-The secret to risotto is the passion required, adding each phase calmly and balanced, and the patient stirring and mantecatura finish (the process of stirring in butter and cheese to achieve a creamy consistency).
-I hope you enjoy this recipe of risotto with Asparagus and guanciale croccante (which means crispy guanciale)!
+I have decided to share another risotto recipe on this blog.
+Risottos often have a delicate character that makes them a fantastic culinary story.
+When done right, risotto manages to unite all the flavors of the ingredients, like a true feast of flavors.
+The secret of risotto is the passion required when adding the different phases with calm and balance, as well as the patient stirring and mantecatura (the process of stirring in butter and cheese to achieve a creamy consistency).

 Ingredients x4:

-- 300 g risotto rice (e.g., Arborio or Carnaroli)
+- 300 g risotto rice (e.g. Arborio or Carnaroli)

-- 1 bunch of asparagus
+- 1 bunch asparagus

-- 150 g guanciale
+- 100 g guanciale

-- 1.5 liters vegetable broth
+- 1.5 liters of vegetable broth

 - 1 onion

-- 2 tbsp olive oil
+- 2 tablespoons olive oil

-- 50 g butter
+- 50g butter

-- 100 g Parmigiano Reggiano DOP 24 months
+- 50 g Parmigiano Reggiano DOP 24 months

 - Salt and pepper to taste